tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_ui_activity.md

 ## Integrate your OpenAPI spec into Swagger UI

 1. If you completed the [OpenAPI specification document activity](pubapis_openapi_activity.html), you should have a functional specification document from an API.
 If you don't, you can use the [openapi_sunrise_sunset.yml](/learnapidoc/assets/files/swagger-sunrise-sunset/openapi_sunrise_sunset.yml).
-This information comes from the [Sunset and sunrise times API](https://sunrise-sunset.org/api).
+This spec's information comes from the [Sunset and sunrise times API](https://sunrise-sunset.org/api).
 Download the file to your computer.
 2. Go to the [Swagger UI GitHub project](https://github.com/swagger-api/swagger-ui) and click **Clone or download**, then click **Download ZIP**.
 3. Uncompress the downloaded swagger-ui-master.zip and move the **dist** folder into another directory on your computer.
 Give the dist folder a more meaningful name, such as "swagger."
 4. Move your OpenAPI specification document (e.g., openapi_sunrise_sunset.yml) into the folder.